-- Reduce the heat and let it cook in ghee for another 5 minutes
+- Let it cook in ghee on a medium heat for another 5 minutes.

 - Add milk, mix and simmer on low until milk reduces and is absorbed well.

-- Then, Add khowa/mawa, raisins and cashews, mix until khowa combines well
+- Add khowa/mawa, raisins and cashews, mix until khowa combines well.

-- Now, increase the heat and sauté for another 5 minutes stirring continuously
+- Increase the heat and sauté for another 5 minutes stirring continuously.

-- Use full fat milk to make gajar ka halwa
+- Use full fat milk to make the halwa.